John Ioannidis: Career

-He is a very highly cited medical researcher, with an h-index of 239 on Google Scholar in January 2023.
+He is a highly cited medical researcher, with an h-index of 278 on Google Scholar in January 2026.

 From 1998 to 2010, Ioannidis was chairman of the Department of Hygiene and Epidemiology, University of Ioannina School of Medicine.
 In 2002, he became an adjunct professor at Tufts University School of Medicine.
 He has also been president of the Society for Research Synthesis Methodology.

 He holds four academic appointments at Stanford University: Professor of Medicine, Professor of Epidemiology and Population Health, Professor (by courtesy) of Statistics and Professor (by courtesy) of Biomedical Data Science.
 He is director of the Stanford Prevention Research Center, and co-director, along with Steven N. Goodman, of the Meta-Research Innovation Center at Stanford.